 The CARB finds that having established that the highest and best use of the subject property is as a revenue producing investment property, the most reliable estimate of market value will come from the income approach.
 Other than questioning the rent rate used by the Complainant, the Respondent found no fault with any of the other inputs so the CARB accepts the vacancy allowance, the shortfall allowance and the capitalization rate.
-The Complainant's reasoning that lead to the \$40 rate as typical was questionable.
-The Respondent had described the subject property as being on a prominent corner close to the 8th Street-17th Avenue SW prime Beltline retail corner.
-In the evidence was also a reference to another retail property at 12th Street and 17th Avenue SW in a non-corner location that was also leased to Blockbuster at a rate of \$45 per square foot.
+However, the CARB does not accept the \$40 rent rate as typical.